UNITED - an art exhibit uniting Ukraine and the World

 In 2015-16, the Australian Embassy in Kyiv supported four DAP projects in Ukraine, in the Kyiv, Lviv, and Zaporizhzhya regions.
 Further details about these projects are available here.

-Please click here for the latest media releases issued by the Australian Embassy in Kyiv.
+Please click here for the latest media releases and articles issued by the Australian Embassy in Kyiv.

 Statements in relation to the downing of Malaysia Airlines flight MH17